 💭Top Tips

-- I use the Jus-Rol gluten-free puff pastry (shown below).
+- I use the Jus-Rol gluten-free puff pastry.
 You can always use normal puff pastry if you don’t need it to be gluten-free.
 (This is NOT a sponsored recipe)

 - Be gentle when placing the pastry over the mix and also when crimping the edges with a fork!